Setting fitness goals can feel overwhelming – not to mention putting in the work to achieve the goals you set.

 Aaand… action! – with a minimalist approach

-As said, goal setting and planning are what most of us know we need to do – and the part we’re able to do.
-Following through with the plan is when it gets tricky, trying to juggle full-time demanding jobs, friends, family, chores, exercise… Phew, even thinking about squeezing ambitious sports goals in there may feel exhausting.
+As said, planning and setting fitness goals are what most of us know we need to do – and the part we’re able to do.
+Following through with the plan is when it gets tricky, trying to juggle full-time demanding jobs, friends, family, chores, exercise… Phew, even thinking about squeezing ambitious fitness goals in there may feel exhausting.

 If your plan is unrealistic to begin with, it won’t magically become more doable as you go along.